CBhDS-DBEngine/CBhDS-Site/content/docker-sqlserver-lab/hammerdb/index.md

 ```
 3b/ Configure Schema Build

 In my configuration, the SQL Server instance runs in another container named mssql2025 and the port is 1468.

-The authencation : SQL Server using sa login.
+Authentication: SQL Server using sa login.

 I do not want to manage docker subnet, so I use the "host.docker.internal" feature to interconnect the SQL Server container and the HammerDB one.
 ```bash